The repo-native operational layer for Claude Code and Codex.

 No extra account.
 No hosted sync.

-Works with Claude Code you already use
+Works with the AI client you already use

 Autonomous mode is optional